dabeaz/curio/docs/devel.rst

 ----------

 First things, first.
-Curio is solely focused on solving one specific problem--and that's the execution and scheduling of coroutines.
-This section covers some basics.
+Curio is solely focused on solving one specific problem--and that's the concurrent execution and scheduling of coroutines.
+This section covers some coroutine basics.

 Defining a Coroutine
 ^^^^^^^^^^^^^^^^^^^^